Aboriginal and Torres Strait Islander Research Fellowships frequently asked questions

 Yes, provided they satisfy the eligibility conditions.
 However, the nominated Fellow must have a partner that is a Queensland university or other research agency.
-The Fellow must still commit to spend at least 50% of their fellowship time physically located with a Queensland-based industry/end-user organisation.
 In some instances the Queensland based industry/end-user organisation may be the applicant organisation.

 Eligibility – partner organisations